johno/pixyll/_posts/2022-02-23-sole_proprietrship_vs_llc.md

 DISCLAIMER:

-Any information provided by LLCPalace is not meant to be taken as legal or financial advice.
+Any information provided by "Business Initiative" is not meant to be taken as legal or financial advice.
 We highly recommend that you speak with lawyers, financial advisors, and tax professionals before making any binding decisions when it comes to starting, operating, and growing your business.

 ## What is an LLC?